Toyota in motorsport: NASCAR

-Toyota races the Toyota Camry in NASCAR's NASCAR Cup Series, the Toyota Supra in the Xfinity Series, and the Toyota Tundra in the Camping World Truck Series.
+Toyota races the Toyota Camry in NASCAR's NASCAR Cup Series, the Toyota Supra in the O'Reilly Series, and the Toyota Tundra in the Craftsman Truck Series.

 Goody's Dash Series

-In 1982, Davey Allison drove a Toyota Celica in the then-called NASCAR International Sedan Series, where he would be taken out of the race with mechanical issues.
+In 1981, Bill Collins drove a Toyota Celica in the then-called NASCAR International Sedan Series, where he would finish 18th at a race at Talladega.
 Toyota made its first factory-supported move into the NASCAR ranks with the introduction of its V6-Celica Goody's Dash program in 2000.
 Robert Huffman helped make Toyota a legitimate contender for the series title by its second season while placing second in the championship in both 2001 and 2002.
 In 2003, Huffman broke through to become Toyota's first-ever NASCAR champion to win the series title.